 Chapter Two: Understand the Essentials of the Loss of a Loved One by Suicide

-As part of dealing with suicide loss, and reaching out to children and teens after a loved one’s self-inflicted death, an understanding of the various factors that may have contributed to the suicide of a family member of friend is crucial.
+As part of dealing with suicide loss, and reaching out to children and teens after a loved one’s self-inflicted death, an understanding of the various factors that may have contributed to the suicide of a family member or friend is crucial.
 You will be asked questions that include the words “why” and “how.”

-When it comes to a suicide, being able to fully, honestly explain the why and how is challenging.
+When it comes to suicide, being able to fully, honestly explain the why and how is challenging.
 You may never be able to provide a fully satisfactory answer to these types of questions – because so often such an answer in the aftermath of a suicide is impossible to come by.

-Understanding the limitations on understanding underlying reasons for suicide, health factors oftentimes do contribute to a person’s decision to take his or her life.
+Understanding the limitations on understanding the underlying reasons for suicide, health factors oftentimes do contribute to a person’s decision to take his or her life.
 These include mental health conditions like:

 - Anxiety disorders

 - Bi-polar disorder